 View course descriptions for

-FN 215 Principles of Investments (3) Prereq.: AC 232.
+FN 215 Principles of Investments (3) Offered Fall.
+Prereq.: AC 232.
 This course develops the topic of investments from a personal finance perspective.
 Students will learn the various investment vehicles available as well as how to evaluate the risks and rewards of each type of investment.
-Fall.

-FN 310 Financial Institutions (3) Prereq.: BA 300 or 303.
+FN 310 Financial Institutions (3) Offered Spring.
+Prereq.: BA 301.
 The student will understand the monetary and financial systems in the U.S. including an analysis of money, prices, interest rates, credit, national income, and employment, all in relation to the framework in place in various foreign markets.
-Spring even.

-FN 447 Financial Modeling and Forecasting (3) Prereq.: BA 322 or MA 326, and FN 215.
+FN 447 Financial Modeling and Forecasting (3) Offered Fall.
+Prereq.: BA 302; and BA 322 or MA 326.
 Students gain facility in several modeling and forecasting techniques such as the Gordon model, CAPM, and Black-Sholes, with an emphasis on the statistical analysis of economic and financial data.
 Using this knowledge, students construct spreadsheets to generate pro forma statements; perform sensitivity analysis; and assist in capital budgeting, firm valuation, and working capital management decisions.
-Fall even.

-FN 448 Advanced Portfolio Management (3) Prereq.: FN 447.
+FN 448 Advanced Portfolio Management (3) Offered Spring.
+Prereq.: BA 302 and FN 215.
 Students will use portfolio theory and asset pricing models to determine rational investment and portfolio management policies.
 Students will also analyze expected returns to determine the optimal portfolio mix for hypothetical clients and will perform risk assessment and performance evaluation to minimize portfolio risk while maximizing returns.
-Spring odd.

-FN 452 Case Studies in Finance (3) Prereq.: Senior finance concentration.
+FN 452 Case Studies in Finance (3) Offered Spring.
+Prereq.: FN 447.
 Students will apply financial theories to “real world” situations and will develop the ability to analyze financial scenarios and practice the communication skills required in a business environment.
 Students will perform analytical reviews of financial statements, calculate capital budgets and cost of capital for decision-making, and will prepare cash budgets.
 Students will also learn to identify the interrelationships among financial statement components to generate financial projections.
-Spring.